perlDreamer/WebService-Shippo/README.md

 ## Shippo API Perl Client

+The Shippo API can be used to automate and customize shipping capabilities for your e-commerce store or marketplace, enabling you to retrieve shipping rates, create and purchase shipping labels, track packages, and much more.

-Shippo is a shipping API that connects you with multiple shipping providers (such as USPS, UPS, and Fedex) through one interface, and offers you great discounts on shipping rates.
+Shippo connects you with multiple shipping providers (USPS, UPS and Fedex, for example) through one interface, offering you great discounts on a selection of shipping rates.

-Don't have an account?
-Sign up at https://goshippo.com/
+You can sign-up for an account at https://goshippo.com/.

+Shippo offer official clients for a bevy of major languages, but sadly not for the venerable Perl.
+This client is a community offering that fills the void.

+###PRE-RELEASE SOFTWARE

+**Though functional, this software is still very much in the process of being documented and should therefore be considered a work in progress.**

 ### Version